 (Here we go again: the concrete “human organism” – the individual – is to be judged against a “fantasy object” – a generalized “model human” that does not exist.)
 The amygdala–a brain structure intimately involved in the fear response and in recognizing fear–will be activated even when a person is not consciously aware of having been presented with a fearful stimulus.
 (Duh!
 That is the definition of an automatic instinctive reaction)

 Wow!
-There is a minefield of illogic, totally without “proof” or “reason” in fact.
+What a minefield of illogic, totally without “proof” or “reason” in fact.
 A mish-mash of “supernatural” notions.

 1. The conscious level (word processing) is described as “something” unidentified, but intentional, that is “stopping” whatever is going on in the brain from being expressed in verbal form.

 2. A damaged amygdala has something to do with this “self-deception”

 3. “negative stimuli” is presented as a “category” that is somehow different to “positive stimuli” when all stimuli are “sensory input” – period.

 4. Failure of this imaginary good/bad system in an individual is responsible for all the tragedies that befall certain human beings (hint, hint) – a drastic supernatural effect and not at all scientific .

 Well!
 That solves the problem of all those human beings who don’t “live up to” the imaginary “normal model” created by the social hierarchy.

 And now, The Usual harangue that Asperger individuals Will recognize As the Wrath of Social Authority over the mere presence of nonconforming humans.